What to expect when visiting…

 Where should I park?

 There is gravel parking on either side of the church.
 There is no wrong place to park.
-Handicapped spots are on the left side of the church.
+There are handicapped places on either side of the church.

 Where are the church entrances?